 As for the bowl itself, check it over to ensure that it is flowing smoothly with no obstructions.
 Also make sure that you aren’t flushing things like facial tissues, cotton swabs or other non-toilet paper items down the bowl.

 Checking over these items on each of your toilets will help you ensure there aren’t any unwanted interruptions at your next gathering.
-Should you notice, however, that your toilet is flushing slowly, or requires multiple flushes, Stampede Plumbing is only a phone call away.
+Should you notice, however, that your toilet is flushing slowly, or requires multiple flushes, call a Rosie-Certified plumber right away!

 RELATED PLUMBING TIPS: